-LED vs. LCD TVs Explained: Which TV type is better, and why?
+LED vs. LCD TVs explained: Which is better, and why?

 But what’s the difference?
 It’s a question we hear a lot from budding home theater shoppers, but shouldn’t.
 Blame the acronyms.
 Here’s the quick answer: An LED TV is an LCD TV, but how the two came to be confused with each other might come as a surprise.

-Once you’ve got a better grasp on LED and LCD TVs, check out our list for the best TVs you can buy for suggestions of our favorite picks of what’s currently available.
+Once you’ve got a better grasp on LED vs LCD TVs, check out our list for the best TVs you can buy for suggestions of our favorite picks of what’s currently available.

 An LED TV is an LCD TV